ClimenteA/vue-mithril-comparison/README.md

 Took each example from [Vue](https://vuejs.org/v2/guide/) docs and made it in [Mithril](https://mithril.js.org/).

 Keep in mind that Mithril has ZERO dependencies and only 10kb (gzipped)!
+No built tools, no npm, just plug and play.

 ```javascript